ShawonAshraf/showkokhon-core-api/README.md

 ### CronJob
 This API will automatically call ping the scraper service every `4 hours` to update the database.
-If you're running the `scraper service ` somewhere other than your local machine, make sure to update that either in `config.json` (which is a bad things since the file is under version control) or (the best way) pass the API endpoint as an env variable.
+If you're running the `scraper service ` somewhere other than your local machine, make sure to update that either in `config.json` (which is a bad thing since the file is under version control) or (the best way) pass the API endpoint as an env variable.

 ## API